py2ai/py2ai.github.io/_posts/2026-05-23-CopilotKit-OpenGenerativeUI-Open-Source-Generative-UI-Framework.md

 The diagram above shows the five hooks arranged around the central `useAgent()` hub, which provides bidirectional state sync between the frontend and the agent. `useComponent` (purple) enables the agent to render React components, connecting through the "renders" edge. `useFrontendTool` (teal) allows the agent to call browser-side actions via the "calls" edge. `useHumanInTheLoop` (coral/pink) pauses the agent for user input through the "pauses" edge. `useRenderTool` (amber) customizes tool rendering through the "customizes" edge. `useDefaultRenderTool` (gray) provides fallback rendering through the "fallback" edge.
 All hooks are imported from `@copilotkit/react-core/v2` and registered together in a custom hook that is called in the page component.

-> The WidgetRenderer is the most flexible generative UI component.
+> **Core Concept:** The WidgetRenderer is the most flexible generative UI component.
 It renders arbitrary HTML/SVG in a sandboxed iframe with automatic light/dark theming, progressive reveal animations, and responsive sizing.
 The agent writes HTML, and the frontend renders it with full interactivity.

 ## The WidgetRenderer